Integrated Pest Management (IPM)

 - Insecticides generally require fine spraying with spray droplet size of 150 to 250 micrometers.
 Herbicide and fertilizer applications may require much coarser spray volume.
 In small plot organic research with various hand-held or backpack spray equipment, spray applications from bottom of plants with nozzle facing upward at an angle has performed better than top-down spray applications where the product simply rolls off the leaves.
 Add a spreader/sticker to increase product retention and distribution on plant leaves.

 - Calibrate sprayer to reduce the amount of product needed.
 Adjust the amount of product needed by reading the label and considering targeted application of insecticides.
 Pay attention to spray volume so that the product doesn’t get too diluted.
 Don’t drop insecticide rate of application below the minimum recommendation on the label – cutting rates may cause control failure and promote insecticide resistance development.

 - Wear appropriate personal protection equipment (PPE) whether you are going to apply conventional or organic insecticide.
 Taking proper precaution for protecting personal health is important.
 Contact the Pesticide Safety Education program in your state for training on PPE and Worker Protection Standards mandated by the EPA.
 When in doubt, contact your extension office and get updated training on important farm and food safety regulations.

 New Home and Urban Garden IPM Slide Chart

-A brand new Urban Farm IPM Toolkit is now available for urban farmers and community gardeners.
+The Urban Farm IPM Toolkit is available for urban farmers and community gardeners.
 This wheel slide chart has both conventional and organic insecticide listings for nearly 20 different crops.
 This publication also has listing of common insect pests with images that may help when scouting garden vegetables.
 Email email@example.com to get your own copy.